apoorvanand/openshift-ghost-quickstart/README.md

 # Ghost for OpenShift

-Ghost is a free, open, simple blogging platform that is available to anyone who wants to use it.

-Visit the project's website at <http://ghost.org> &bull; docs on <http://support.ghost.org>.
+Ghost is a free, open, simple blogging platform that is available to anyone who wants to use it. the project's website at <http://ghost.org> &bull; docs on <http://support.ghost.org>.

 ## Running Ghost on OpenShift